simple-login/app/README.md

 Input:
 - `Authentication` header that contains the api key
 - `page_id` used for the pagination.
 The endpoint returns maximum 20 aliases for each page. `page_id` starts at 0.
+- (Optional) query: included in request body.
+Some frameworks might prevent GET request having a non-empty body, in this case this endpoint also supports POST.

 Output:
 If success, 200 with the list of aliases, for example: